-Nurses not represented by the collective bargaining agreement receive the same benefits as other staff.
+Nurses not represented by the collective bargaining agreement receive the same benefits as other staff members.

 Annual leave is a bank of hours that can be used for vacations, holidays and other personal time off.
 You begin accruing annual leave on your first day of employment, as described in the collective bargaining agreement.
 Sick leave begins accruing on the first day of employment.
 Accrual amounts increase with length of service.

-You will be paid from your annual leave bank on these holidays, unless you are scheduled to work.
-If you are scheduled to work, you will be paid as described in the collective bargaining agreement.
+Nurses are paid on Seattle Children’s observed holidays Staff members are paid from their annual leave bank (unless otherwise scheduled to work).
+If scheduled to work, staff members are paid as described in the collective bargaining agreement.

-Children's pays the full cost for basic life and accidental death and dismemberment insurance for you.
-If additional coverage is desired, supplemental life insurance may be purchased at group rates for the RN, a spouse/domestic partner and/or children.
+Seattle Children's pays the full cost for basic life and accidental death and dismemberment insurance.
+If additional coverage is desired, supplemental life insurance may be purchased at group rates for the staff members and dependents.

-Through Children's flexible spending accounts program, eligible daycare and uninsured medical expenses can be reimbursed with tax-free dollars, which are set aside each pay period.
+Through Seattle Children's flexible spending accounts program, eligible day care and medical expenses can be reimbursed with tax-free dollars, which are set aside each pay period.

 An in-service education program is available for all nurses.
 RNs may receive pro-rated paid education and/or professional leave.
 A tuition assistance program is also available for qualified employees.

-This program offers help with locating temporary or rental housing, as well as savings on mortgages, realtor representation, home inspection, moving, carpet cleaning and maid services.
-For more information call 866-505-3244 or visit EBGI online.
-Applicants are welcome to contact EBGI for assistance at any time.
+Advantage Home Plus (AHP) offers help with locating temporary or rental housing, as well as savings on mortgages, realtor representation, home inspection, moving, carpet cleaning and maid services.
+Applicants are welcome to contact AHP for assistance at any time.

 Benefit of up to $2,500 for reimbursement of qualified adoption expenses.

-Children's nurses hired after August 1, 2004, into staff nurse or charge nurse positions must become members of the Washington State Nurses Association.
-Along with our competitive starting wages, we offer these generous differentials:
+Seattle Children's nurses hired after August 1, 2004, into staff nurse or charge nurse positions must become members of the Washington State Nurses Association.

 We offer wellness benefits to support your physical and emotional health, including on-site Weight Watchers, yoga and discounted Pilates, staff retreats, and discounts on gym memberships and tickets to cultural and recreational activities in the Seattle area.

-Learn more about the benefits of working at Children's.
+Learn more about the benefits of working at Seattle Children's.